My ideas have undergone a process of emergence by emergency. When they are needed badly enough, they are accepted.” — R. Buckminster Fuller

 As we know, we are what we think all day long.
 Let’s align ourselves with the Infinite Source of Life and let Life flow through us as right action and true expression.

-If you found value in this post please be the first of your friends to like and share it by clicking on one of the social media buttons below.
-You’re also invited to follow me on Twitter and like me on my Face Book page.
+If you find value in this post please be the first of your friends to like and share it by clicking on one of the social media buttons below.
+You’re also invited to follow me on Twitter and like me on my Facebook page.